catalyst-cooperative/pudl/docs/index.rst

 PUDL is a data processing pipeline created by `Catalyst Cooperative
 <https://catalyst.coop/>`__ that cleans, integrates, and standardizes some of the most
 widely used public energy datasets in the US.
-The data serve researchers, activists, journalists, and policy makers that might not have the technical expertise to access it in its raw form, the time to clean and prepare the data for bulk analysis, or the means to purchase it from  existing commercial providers.
+The data is essential for researchers, activists, journalists, and policymakers who lack the technical skills to access it in its raw format, lack the time to clean and prepare it for comprehensive analysis, or cannot afford to purchase it from commercial providers.

 ---------------------------------------------------------------------------------------
 Available Data